Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

    :align: center
    :target: ../../_images/Kits/server_room_monitoring_construction_step6.png

-Next attach a 15cm Bricklet cable to the PTC Bricklet and to the Temperature Bricklet each.
-Use four screws each to mount it on the previous installed spacers on the back side part.
-The following image depicts the routing of the cables.
+Next attach the PTC Bricklet and the Temperature Bricklet.
+Use four screws to mount them on the previously installed spacers on the back side part.

+You may want to attach the 15cm Bricklet cable before you mount the Bricklets to the screws.

 Before the first usage the PTC Bricklet has to be configured and the temperature probe (2-wire) has to be attached.
 How this is done is documented